I Built Alexandria for My AI Agents

 Time Cost: You spend 2-3 hours per project teaching agents patterns they should already know.

 Quality Cost: Inconsistent agent performance across projects.
 Your CV looks professional.
 Your blog reads differently.
-Your docs use a third style.
+Your product briefs use a third style.

 Scaling Cost: Every new project requires full agent training.
 Want to start a fourth project?
 Clear your calendar for agent onboarding.

 Agents lack cross-project learning capability.
-They can’t share knowledge with each other.
+They can’t share knowledge.
 They can’t build on learnings from previous projects.
 They reset with every new context, forcing you to rebuild intelligence from scratch.

 Alexandria fixes this by enabling cross-project learning through a centralized knowledge base for all your agents.

-Alexandria is a centralized vector database that enables cross-project learning for AI agents.
-Think of it as a shared brain that stores and distributes knowledge across all your projects.
+Alexandria is my centralized agent ecosystem and learning platform.
+It contains >150 specialized agents organized into 16 functional teams, plus a learning API that enables cross-project knowledge sharing.
+Think of it as both a shared brain and an agent network hub that stores and distributes knowledge across all your projects.

-When you use AI agents across multiple projects, each one starts from scratch.
-Your CV agent learns how to format resumes.
-Your blog agent learns how to write engaging content.
-Your SaaS agent learns how to generate documentation.
+By now, you get the gist: When you use AI agents across multiple projects, each one starts from scratch.
+Agents are cool, but actually, teams of agents are better.
 But none of them share knowledge through cross-project learning.

 At its core, Alexandria uses vector embeddings to store and retrieve agent learnings.
 This enables semantic search across all your agents’ knowledge, helping them progress through maturity levels more efficiently.
 But you don’t need to understand vectors to use it.